Should You Consider Laminate Kitchen Cabinets? Types & Designs

 These cabinets have a lifespan of 30 to 50 years.
 High-pressure laminates are an excellent option for cabinets, but they can be costly.

-Indeed, such cabinets are simpler to maintain than wooden cabinets and have a longer lifespan than real wood cabinets and cabinet doors.
+Indeed, such cabinets are simpler to maintain than wooden surfaces and have a longer lifespan than real wood.
 They are susceptible to scratches, on the negative side.

 You may believe that your old laminates are beyond replacement after decades of use, but fortunately, they can be refaced.
 These have to be taken, and the underneath wood will need to be cleaned and sanded smoothly.